Toomas633/FileShare/README.md

 * Click "OK" to save the action and then "OK" again to save the task.

 That's it!
 Your Python script should now run in the background on system start in Windows.
 You can check that the task is running by opening the Task Manager and looking for the Python process.

+## TODO

+- [ ] Direct or download link toggle
+- [ ] Migrate from json and txt files to sql
+- [ ] Docker image

+## Suggestions

+Suggestions are welcome and can be posted under the issues.
+Anything is welcome, including extra functionality, extra preview icons etc.

 ## Donate